Dateline: Kuala Lumpur, Malaysia

 The fee began at $450 and has since gone up by an astounding 422%.
 The current fee of $2,350 that the US charges is the highest fee of its kind in the world.
 The US State Department claims that the increase was due to the surge in demand and paperwork, but the fee is still twenty times the average level in other high-income countries.

-The second monetary cost you can expect when you renounce US citizenship is for those who qualify as a ‘covered expatriate.’
+The second monetary cost of renouncing US citizenship is for those who qualify as a ‘covered expatriate.’
 This fee involves paying taxes on your assets and only applies to folks who meet one of the following tests:

 - You have two million dollars or more in assets;